payperlez/basic_php_oop_structure/README.md

 # How to use
 - create a class in your models/
-- access your model/ through an auth/ file
+- access your model/ through your Controllers/ directory

 # Addons
 - Sms class using MSM Pusher.
 Create account at http://msmpusher.com/